LOCATION LOCATION LOCATION

 (Bleasdale, The Guardian, November 1995)

-.
-It was fascinating to read about them trying to prevent themselves from assuming that these women were unhappy, deprived, and living in poverty.
-Casey described how they tried to fight against how they thought these women should feel, and instead, actually listened to how they did feel.
+its interesting to read about them trying to prevent themselves from thinking that these women were unhappy, deprived, and living in poverty.
+Casey described how she tried to fight against how they thought these women should feel, and instead, actually listened to how they did feel.
 Many of the women who regularly played the National Lottery didn’t strive for material needs.
-Most of them just wanted to move out of the council estate, move to a nicer area, or be able to buy their kids and family members the clothes that other people had like one of the women interviewed who said
+Most of them just wanted to move out of the council estate, move to a nicer area, or be able to buy their kids and family members the clothes that other people had. one of the women interviewed said

 "i dream about finding the back door of Marks & Spencers open and going in and just picking up all the things I want ... this will do for Jenny, and that for Darren ...
 I'd like to be able to give them what other children have without having to juggle and make them plod on, but there's no choice"